Columvi 2.5 mg concentrate for solution for infusion

 Immunogenicity

-Of 418 patients in study NP30179, only two (0.5%) patients were negative for anti-glofitamab antibodies at baseline and became positive following treatment.
+Across studies, of 608 patients, only 4 patients (0.7%) were negative for anti-glofitamab antibodies at baseline and became positive following treatment.
 Due to the limited number of patients with antibodies against glofitamab, no conclusions can be drawn concerning a potential effect of immunogenicity on efficacy or safety.

 Paediatric population

-The European Medicines Agency has deferred the obligation to submit the results of studies with Columvi in one or more subsets of the paediatric population in treatment of mature B-cell neoplasms.
+The Licensing Authority has deferred the obligation to submit the results of studies with Columvi in one or more subsets of the paediatric population in treatment of mature B-cell neoplasms.
 (See section 4.2 for information on paediatric use).

 5.2 Pharmacokinetic properties